 Hours

-Pixieland is an outdoor fun park open on weekends starting around 10:30 with occasional Monday and Friday hours.
-In November, that slides back to 11 am.
+Pixieland is an outdoor fun park open on weekends starting around 10:30 with occasional weekdays hours when schools are closed.

 Since days and hours vary throughout the year, check the Pixieland calendar before you head out.